 Study Abroad in Krakow

 Students who choose to study abroad in Krakow complete their courses at Jagiellonian University.
 Founded in 1364 by King Kazimierz the Great, it is Poland’s oldest university and one of the oldest in Central Europe.
 Students complete classes in English with visiting students in Jagiellonian’s Interdisciplinary Program in Humanities and Social Sciences.
 The university offers Polish language, civilization and culture classes.
-Students can also take up to two classes per semester with Polish students that are taught in English in American studies, business and communications, European studies, psychology, sociology and more.
+Students can also take classes with Polish and international students that are taught in English in American studies, business, and communications, European studies, psychology, sociology and more.
 Whether students choose to focus on Polish studies or take classes in other disciplines, living and studying in Krakow provides an incredible education.

 - Enchanting Main Market Square filled with cafés, restaurants and jazz clubs